I 💜 Wasting Ink

 I’m currently working on a Hungarian translation that combines Booth’s account with mine, which will be published here later in 2025.

-If you want to hear from me every once in a while, I have a low-frequency mailing list called In Between, where I send dispatches about my new and ongoing projects.
+If you want to hear from me every once in a while, I have a mailing list called In Between, where I send dispatches about my new and ongoing projects.
 Sign up here:

 In Between